 “Unfortunately, people like Nancy, with dementia and people with autism are at great risk of becoming lost or wandering from their caregivers,” said Nancy Paulikas’ husband Kirk Moody.
 “These vulnerable citizens – an increasing segment of our population – can be swallowed up by the sheer size of the city and overwhelming number of people.
 I believe that implementing the Task Force’s recommendations will provide a quantum leap improvement in preventing the future losses of vulnerable people; first by reducing the instances of at-risk people wandering, and second, when they do wander, greatly improving the response to help locate them faster.”

-In addition to implementing the Project Lifesaver bracelet system countywide, the Department of Workforce Development, Aging and Community Services (WDACS), in collaboration with other county departments and stakeholders has the lead responsibility for implementing the 17 recommendations developed by the Bring Our Loved Ones Home Taskforce, a team of experts and county department staff who worked to develop solutions for the problem of wandering.
+In addition to implementing the Project Lifesaver bracelet system countywide, the Aging and Disabilities Department, in collaboration with other county departments and stakeholders has the lead responsibility for implementing the 17 recommendations developed by the Bring Our Loved Ones Home Taskforce, a team of experts and county department staff who worked to develop solutions for the problem of wandering.

 These recommendations included a new investigational checklist for law enforcement dealing with a missing or unidentified found person’s case, better coordination of Jane and John Doe searches in hospitals, improving community alert systems, and enhanced training for law enforcement and service providers who may come in contact with a wandering person.